ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 For server environments, running all applications in containers, with the host machine only responsible for running containers, greatly reduces the cost of system maintenance by only requiring you to maintain the most basic system environment and some Dockerfiles and yaml files and is thus the preferred choice for DevOps.

-However, Docker container technology is designed for providing a consistent runtime environment for applications and is not suitable for virtual machine and desktop environments (of course, you can use it in these scenarios if you wish, but it would be quite麻烦).
+However, Docker container technology is designed for providing a consistent runtime environment for applications and is not suitable for virtual machine and desktop environments (of course, you can use it in these scenarios if you wish, but it would be quite complicated).
 Additionally, Dockerfiles still rely on various scripts and commands you write to build the image, which you need to maintain, and the reproducibility of the results depends on your own skills.

 If you choose a minimalist strategy—customizing as little as possible on any desktop system or virtual machine environment and using default settings wherever possible—this was me before switching to NixOS.